Daily readings

 Monday, August 10, 2026

 Saint Lawrence of Rome, Deacon and Martyr.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Lawrence of Rome, Deacon and Martyr